BartDi/Scam/README.md

 |ENG version|

 The aim of our project was to test our skills in practice.
-The project includes a system for logging in, registering and several smaller pages for the same tastes.
-As the main “attraction”, we have created mini-games that perform well but were not a challenge.
+The project includes a system for logging in, registering and several smaller pages to fill the whole composition.
+As the main “attraction”, we have created mini-games that perform well but were challenging to create.
 Below you will find a description of the entire structure of our project.

 Project Description:

 1) Database

- We used the MySQL database (Figure 1.1) for the project.
+ We used the MySQL database (photo 1.1) for the project.
 The database only keeps the login information.
 Passwords are encrypted.

 2) Login and Registration When you press the button in the upper left corner (photo 2.1), we will see a menu (photo 2.2), through which we can easily navigate through the various sub-pages (contact, author information, one game without a login request) of our project.